What are critics saying about Harry Styles’s new album?

 It marks the singer's first album release in four years after his 2022 record Harry's House, which went on to win Album of the Year at the 2023 Grammys.

-We've already gotten a taste with Styles's first single, Aperture, released in January, which delivered minimalist electronic LCD Soundsystem-inspired sound with dance and house influences.
+We'd already had a teaser with Styles's first single, Aperture, released in January, which delivered minimalist electronic LCD Soundsystem-inspired sound with dance and house influences.

-So it's fair to say that everyone is intrigued to see what the rest of the project will sound like.
+So it's fair to say that everyone was intrigued to see what the rest of the project would sound like.

 What are critics saying?